 Teaching Conversational English: The Art of Connection

 At its core, teaching conversational English is the art of conversation.
-It's about creating a space where language thrives and conversation flows.
-Students are eager to gain experience by having conversations with a native English speaker.
+You're creating a space where language thrives and conversation flows.

-The spotlight here isn't on textbook rules but on genuine speaking skills.
+When a student asks, "how to speak English conversationally" they focus isn't on textbook rules but on genuine speaking skills.
 Imagine an authentic dialogue with your student where fluency precedes grammar.
-It's a journey towards understanding, not merely using the correct words.
+A journey towards understanding, not merely using the correct word.

 Students often seek connection and constructive feedback from a native speaker.
 Your role?
+Be that coach, conversation partner, or cultural guide.
 Help them gain experience and build confidence in speaking English.
-Embrace these principles, and you'll be on your way to crafting lively and authentic learning experiences that resonate with your students.

 What Skills Do You Need for Teaching Conversational English?

 Teaching conversational English goes beyond the basics you acquired in your TEFL Certification.
-It involves connecting with students personally and engagingly.
-This requires unique skills:
+It's helping your students speak more naturally, confidently, and with purpose:

 1. People Skills: Building Comfort and Rapport